numaproj/numalogic-prometheus/README.md

 ## Quick Start

-Run the below command to install `numalogic-prometheus` and its dependencies in you cluster.
+Run the below command to install `numalogic-prometheus` and its dependencies on you cluster.

 ```shell
 kustomize build numalogic-prometheus/manifests/ | kubectl apply -f -